imakshath/dynamic-table/README.md

 ### `npm server`

-Runs the nodejs server for file upload. uploaded file will be stored in /public folder.
+Runs the nodejs server for file upload using the command 'npm server'.

 ### `Implemented funtionalities`